Anime-King01/Devil_Cat-V2.0/README.md

 If you clone my repo or useas base bot, dont forget to give credits.
 Lord No Name Rulez😶

 1. Click on **[Fork](https://github.com/Anime-King01/Devil_Cat-V2.0/fork)** A must .
 Make sure to add a star 🌟 to encourage the developers.

 **GET SESSION ID**
 ### GENERATE PAIR CODE FROM REPLIT
-Fork the repl to get oair code for whatsApp https://replit.com/@haotak/DevilCat-1?v=1
+Fork the repl to get pair code for whatsApp https://replit.com/@haotak/DevilCat-1?v=1

 **DEPLOYMENT PROCESS**